mixxxdj/manual/source/chapters/getting_started.rst

 ---------------------------------------

 If the tracks have never been played with Mixxx before, the library columns :guilabel:`BPM`, :guilabel:`Duration` and :guilabel:`Key` will be empty or unreliable (because the values are just read from the file's tags if present and might be wrong).
-It is recommended that you analyze your audio files before playing live to ensure the beatgrids are correct and these fields show.
+Pre-generating beatgrids gives you the chance to double-check the beat markers to make sure they are correct.
+Errors in beatgrids can cause difficulty when syncing tracks.
 Furthermore, track analysis takes considerable CPU power and might cause skips in the audio --- things you surely don't need while performing.

 How to analyze your audio files